Online Formative Assessment Initiative

 The initiative will give teachers the tools, flexibility and professional learning they need to plan teaching that will work best for the students in their classroom.
 It will also give students more insight into their learning and better understanding about next steps to improve progress.

 Stay up to date by signing up to the newsletter on the Contact Us page.
 You can read the April 2020, August 2020, October 2020, December 2020, April 2021 and June 2021 newsletters about the initiative; and also download an Information Sheet.

-A video was produced in April 2021 that shows the latest version of the prototype.
-You can view the video and give feedback here.
+A video was produced in April 2021 that shows one possible version of the system.
+You can view the video here.

 Who is involved?

-The Online Formative Assessment Initiative is a cross-agency project involving:
+The Online Formative Assessment Initiative is a project of all Australian state and territory education ministers involving:

 - the Australian Curriculum, Assessment and Reporting Authority (ACARA),

 - the Australian Institute for Teaching and School Leadership (AITSL)

 - Education Services Australia (ESA)

 Key stakeholders have also been involved in the consultations alongside project reference groups to provide oversight and input into all phases of the initiative.